-- When the aggregation network replicates unicast packets to both BNG-UPs, these packets are forwarded twice, leading to duplicate packets in the network.
-If possible, disable any unicast replication to avoid this. - QoS enforcement is not guaranteed in this situation. - Charging and accounting is not accurate during this situation.
-When the MAG-c receives upto-date statistics after recovering from headless mode, charging and accounting is accurate again.
+- When the aggregation network replicates unknown unicast packets to both BNG-UPs, it forwards these packets twice, leading to duplicate packets in the network.
+However, it is unlikely that the FSG virtual MAC is ever an unknown MAC.
+To further reduce the risk, disable unicast replication. - Exact QoS enforcement is not guaranteed in this situation.